 More neighbors reporting sightings can help communities stay informed about wildlife activity.
 Share with your community.

-Sentinel Wildlife: Community wildlife sightings and nearby report awareness.
-Community reports may be delayed, incomplete, or inaccurate.
+HeyYote: Community reported wildlife sightings and nearby awareness.
 View sightings here:

 Tap Predator Safety Tips in the top banner to open species-specific guidance.
 Select the animal you encountered from the dropdown.
 This content is general reference material only.